MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/management-tools/stress-and-performance-tool/configuring-policies.md

 ## <a name="conferencing-policy"></a>Konferenzrichtlinie
 <a name="ConferencingPolicy"> </a>

-Für Konferenzen verfügen wir über das skript MeetingPolicy.ps1.
+Für Konferenzen verfügen wir über das Skript MeetingPolicy.ps1.
 Wenn Sie weitere Unterstützung benötigen, sehen Sie sich die Webkonferenz-Cmdlets an.

 ## <a name="contacts-policy"></a>Kontaktrichtlinie
 <a name="ContactsPolicy"> </a>